Article

 Even if your plan has undergone a recent audit and is familiar with the process, you will now have to submit additional records for review.
 The larger sample size means that you need an efficient and reliable way to easily request medical records and quickly validate them.

-Finally, your plan must be prepared for multiple years’ worth of audits in a short time frame as well as possible payment recoupment for those years.
+Finally, your plan must be prepared for multiple years’ worth of audits in a short time frame, as well as possible payment recoupment for those years.
 MA plans with substantial documentation gaps and a high resulting number of unsupported diagnoses may be looking at significant recoupments with a serious financial impact.

 What should MA plans prioritize today to stay ready for CMS annual audits?

-Ready or not, CMS will be knocking on the door of every MA plan to conduct annual RADV audits.
+Ready or not, CMS intends to knock on the door of every MA plan to conduct annual RADV audits.
 Instead of scrambling every year to extract the necessary records, respond to auditor inquiries, and risk financial losses and penalties, consider revamping your compliance program to stay audit-ready year-round.
-No plan is exempt.
-CMS is now auditing every MA plan, every year.
-The era of the “audit lottery” is over.
-Fortunately, proactive strategies and the right technology can help to keep your plan off of both the OIG and CMS’s radars.

 Prioritize provider engagement

 At the top of every MA plan’s compliance to-do list should be working to engage providers in the task of year-round audit readiness.
 Offering ample opportunities for education around documentation can significantly reduce errors.
-Focus on the particular diagnosis codes CMS targets including:
+Focus on the particular diagnosis codes CMS targets, including:

 • Acute heart attack